 How would your doctor’s observations and recommendations be communicated?

-Will you be allowed to remain in independent living while receiving some help with “activities of daily living” (bathing, dressing, toileting, continence, moving from one position to another [“transferring”] getting sufficient nutrition and hydration[“eating”]) and medication management?
+Will you be allowed to remain in independent living while receiving some help with medication management and “activities of daily living” (bathing, dressing, toileting, continence, moving from one position to another [“transferring”] getting sufficient nutrition and hydration[“eating”])

 If so, which activities?